Areenzor/KeySpy/README.md

 Keyspy is a cutting-edge, cross-platform keylogger designed for ethical use in cybersecurity research, authorized penetration testing, and educational purposes.
 With a focus on security and modularity, Keyspy offers advanced features like encrypted logging, remote log delivery, and flexible configurations.

+> **⚠️ Disclaimer:** This tool is strictly for authorized and ethical use.
+Unauthorized use is illegal and punishable under applicable laws.

 ---

 ## 1. Features